Consumer Price Inflation

 The prices of basic materials affect inflation in the future

 Numerous goods that people purchase, from cars to smartphones, contain basic commodities such as copper or aluminum.
 Hence, if these commodities become more expensive today it is more likely that end products will become pricier in the future.

 The Bloomberg Commodity Index tracks the prices of more than twenty commodities - from oil to cotton.
 We observe a sharp increase from April 2020 to June 2022: from about 60 to about 135.
-The latest data show a decline to about 112 with a year-on-year growth rate falling sharply.
+The latest data show a decline to about 106 with a year-on-year growth rate falling sharply - into negative territory.